Statements

 Fatal exception contexts

-In both the transformed data block and generated quantities block, rejections are fatal.
-This is because if initialization fails or if generating output fails, there is no way to recover values.
+Rejections are fatal in the transformed data block.
+This is because if initialization fails there is no way to recover values, so the algorithm will not begin execution.

 Reject statements placed in the transformed data block can be used to validate both the data and transformed data (if any).
 This allows more complicated constraints to be enforced that can be specified with Stan’s constrained variable declarations.